AA0100000101000001/Omnitrix/README.md

 ![IMG_20230619_164351](media/Images/IMG_20230619_164351.jpg)

 This project is meant to be a replica of the Omnitrix from the Ben 10 Classic series and be as accurate as possible when it comes to using it like in the series.
 I started it to learn how to develop a mechatronic project using the ESP32.
-It started with a ESP32 Development Board - NodeMCU-32S2 module but I found out that there are other boards with an intergrated LCD module on the market that are better to use.
+It started with a ESP32 Development Board - NodeMCU-32S2 module but I found out that there are other boards with an embedded LCD module on the market that are better to use.

 I am also planning to develop an ESP-IDF framework version.
 See the  [ESP-IDF-Omnitrix-Tests](https://github.com/AA0100000101000001/ESP-IDF-Omnitrix-Tests) repository for testing the features (On hold).